NXPHoverGames/GitBook-AIM/sample-world.md

 # Sample World For Pre-Finale Round

 ## Sample World
+{% hint style="danger" %}
+The sample world was updatd on 12th August,2022.
+Please use the updated obstacle positions given below.
+{% endhint %}

 To add obstacles into the simulation environment, navigate to _**\~/ros2ws/src/sim\_gazebo\_bringup/config**_ in the software stack and open the _**gen\_params.json**_ file.